waimea-ppiasupan/200DTD-assessment/design.md

 -------------------------------------------------
 //nD//
 ## System Requirements
-Some features that the website would need for it to be successful would be for the user to be able to add the cooking recipes in, and being able to remove it, they also need to be able to edit the details of website and have a link so that they can click to access the website just in case they needed to.
+Some features that the website would need for it to be successful would be for the user (my dad) to be able to add the cooking recipes in, and being able to remove it, they also should also be able to adjust the size of the iframe as my dad seem fit and being able to add title and a breif note to each iframe so in that way my dad know what website is which, the langauge in the website also need to be simple enough for my dad to comprehend and some of the functionalities such as cancel, adding buttons etc need to be intuitive to my dad so in that way it would feels natural for him to use the website, thus he would have an easier time using it.

 ### Identified Need or Problem
 Home cooking enthusiasts like my dad are always on the lookout for recipes.
 They enjoy searching them up online.
 However it is not easy to keep track of all the cooking recipes since they often happens to not be in a single website.
 A system that helped Home cooking enthusiasts to store cooking recipes websites would be useful.

 ### End-User Requirements
 Home cooking enthusiasts like my dad can be old folks and may not be that familiar with using internet .
 This means that any system must use clear and simple language, and be suitable for people of his age.
 It should be accessible in terms of colours and fonts used.
 The level of IT expertise of the user like my dad should be simple to use.
 This means that the system must be very intuitive to use, So the system should be nicely designed, maybe with food theme would be good.

 ### Proposed Solution

-A solution would be to create an iframe website that allows the user to store cooking recipes website and being able to add more or remove it and also be able to adjust the size of the iframes website as well as having access to the website as a whole.
+A solution would be to create an iframe website that allows the user to store cooking recipes website and being able to add more or remove it and also be able to adjust the iframe inlcuding the size, the title and some breif note of what the iframe is about as well as having access to the website as a whole.

 -------------------------------------------------